tavaresgarcia/tavaresgarcia.github.io/teaching.md

 <div id="econ1310feed" style="display: none; text-align: justify"><small>
 2022 summer (no survey)
+    &bull; <a href="https://drive.google.com/file/d/1y4S8K4C8EyYwLoDCkBE6rwX-A1yXySVy/view?usp=sharing" target="_blank">2025 sem2</a>

 </small></div>

 <div id="econ1310des" style="display: none; text-align: justify; line-height: 1.1"><small>
-Basic statistical concepts and techniques such as descriptive statistics, probability concepts, theoretical distributions, inferential statistics (confidence intervals and hypothesis testing) are applied in business and economics.
+Basic statistical concepts and techniques, such as descriptive statistics, probability concepts, theoretical distributions, and inferential statistics (confidence intervals and hypothesis testing) are applied in business and economics.

 ECON1310 is an introductory course in quantitative analysis for business and economics.
 The course covers a variety of techniques applicable to the presentation, interpretation and use of data.
-The main emphasis is inferential statistics with estimation and hypothesis testing techniques being an important part of the course.
+The main emphasis is on inferential statistics, with estimation and hypothesis testing techniques being an important part of the course.
 Inferential statistics is continued in the simple linear regression topic.
 There is an emphasis on the use of Excel for analysis and presentation.

 </small></div>